metr00/arch-setup/README.md

   `locale-gen`

-- edit /etc/locale.conf to LANG=en_US.UTF-8
+- set /etc/locale.conf to LANG=en_US.UTF-8

 - set the clock (replace US and Mountain if you aren't in the mountain time zone)